JujuAdams/Vinyl/docs/5.0/Stacks.md

 &nbsp;

-Stacks are special logic containers that automatically manage audio clips interrupting each other.
+Stacks are special logic containers that automatically manage voices interrupting each other.

 &nbsp;